 There are 2 components to PIP - Daily Living and Mobility needs.
 Each component can be paid at a standard or enhanced rate.
-At April 2018 the weekly rates are -
+At April 2018 the weekly rates are - contactScotland-BSL contactSCOTLAND-BSL is a Scottish Government service that connects deaf BSL users throughout Scotland through an online BSL interpreting video relay service (VRS) with all of Scotland's public authorities and voluntary organisations (Third Sector) and now beyond.

-Daily Living: Standard - £58.70 Daily Living: Enhanced - £87.65

-Mobility: Standard - £23.20 Mobility: Enhanced - £61.20
+Daily Living: Standard - £60.00 Daily Living: Enhanced - £89.60 Mobility: Standard - £23.70 Mobility: Enhanced - £62.55

 More information on PIP is available at Personal Independence Payment (PIP) on the gov.uk web site.
-The telephone number to make a brand-new claim is \$ 0800 917 2222.
+The telephone number to make a brand-new claim is % 0800 917 2222.